photo of pluto

 2. It has to be big enough that its gravity forces it into a spherical shape.

-When the IAU updated its definition, Pluto didn’t meet the criteria, losing it’s planetary status and becoming a dwarf planet — a new definition for small celestial objects too big to be a solar system body but too small to be a planet.
-Other dwarf planets include Ceres in the Asteroid belt, and Kuiper Belt Objects Eris, Haumea and Makemake.
+When the IAU updated its definition, Pluto didn’t meet the criteria, losing its planetary status and becoming a dwarf planet — a new definition for small celestial objects too big to be a solar system body but too small to be a planet.
+Other dwarf planets include Ceres in the Asteroid Belt, and Kuiper Belt Objects Eris, Haumea and Makemake.
 Experts estimate that there may be upwards of 100 more dwarf planets hiding in the Kuiper Belt waiting to be discovered.

 What Makes Pluto Unique?

-Pluto might be a dwarf planet but there are plenty of things that make it unique.
-For example, it takes the planet 248 years to create one orbit.
-It’s also on a different plane than the rest of the planets.
-Instead of orbiting alongside the rest of its celestial neighbors, it’s orbit is on a 17-degree incline.
 Its orbit also carries it closer to the sun than Neptune sometimes, making it the eighth planet instead of the ninth.
 In spite of being an otherwise barren rock, Pluto also occasionally develops an atmosphere.
 As it moves closer to the sun, the ice on its surface begins to melt, sublimating to gaseous carbon monoxide, nitrogen and methane, creating a kind of atmosphere.
 As it moves away from our home star, those gasses freeze again, falling back to the surface.

 Revolutionized is reader-supported.
 When you buy through links on our site, we may earn an affiliate commision.
 Learn more here.